West warns Syria against storming rebel city

 "France warns the Syrian government and will hold the Syrian authorities responsible for any action against the population.

-"The entire international community must mobilise itself to save the Syrian people," Valero added in a statement.
+"The entire international community must mobilize itself to save the Syrian people," Valero added in a statement.

 On Friday, a U.S. State Department spokeswoman said: "It is extremely concerning that in places like Homs we have huge number of reports that they are preparing something large-scale.